johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

 ===============
 In this lab you will play with two very related tools: [MOVis](https://github.com/unlv-evol/MOVis) and [RePatch](https://github.com/Software-Reengineering/RePatch)

-## Task 1 – Identifying a Missed Opportunity with GACPD
+## Task 1 – Identifying a Missed Opportunity with MOVis

 In this task, you will use **MOVis** to detect and validate a **Missed Opportunity (MO)** patch between two related repositories:
 - **Source (Mainline):** `apache/kafka`